 - Campaign Description - defines campaign description for internal identification purposes;

 - Start Date - defines campaign start date.
-If required, campaign can be scheduled on the start date;
+If required, the campaign can be scheduled on the start date;

 - End Date - defines campaign end date.
 When the end date comes, the campaign will no longer send emails.

 A new campaign has been created.
-You can now click button to proceed to creating Events and Emails.
+You can now click button to proceed creating Events and Emails.

 The Events is what defines Follow Up Email.
-Event is a particular action that customer has to do in order to receive an email.
+'Event' is a particular action that customer has to do in order to receive an email.
 It works the following way:

-- Customer browses the store;
+- A customer browses the store;

-- Customer activates an Event;
+- Next, he activates an Event;

-- Email is created and scheduled;
+- The Email is created and scheduled;

-- Email is sent.
+- The Email is sent.

-Currently there are five types of events:
+Currently, there are 8 types of events: